IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 </summary>

 *The start dates listed here may not correspond with other sources (e.g. the [ECCC website](https://www.pac.dfo-mpo.gc.ca/science/oceans/data-donnees/buoydata-donneebouee/index-eng.html)) but represent the data record available at the sources listed above, as of December 2023.
-An up-to-date status report can be viewed here: https://collaboration.cmc.ec.gc.ca/cmc/wbs/bplatstat.html*
+An up-to-date buoy status report can be viewed here: https://collaboration.cmc.ec.gc.ca/cmc/wbs/bplatstat.html*

 Stn ID | Start Date | Longitude| Latitude |
 -------|------------|-----------|--------|